zydou/arti/crates/tor-ptmgr/README.md

 # tor-ptmgr

-`tor-ptmgr`: Manage a set of anti-censorship pluggable transports.
+Manage a set of anti-censorship pluggable transports.

 ## Overview